ilcato/homebridge-fibaro-home-center/README.md

 # Warning / Troubleshooting
 + Use different device names within the same room in Home Center.
-+ Every change of devices display can make it display doubled.
++ Every change of devices display type (e.g. from Switch to Outlet etc.) can make it display doubled.
 If device displays incorrectly (e.g. as Switch but should be Outlet) or doubled (one device is displayed as two), you must remove this device from cache (in Homebridge Settings).
 Unfortunately, in this case, the settings for this device will most likely be lost (room selection, automations, etc.).

 # New function - Changing the display type of the device
 Now you can enable new option in plugin settings if you want the device type in Homekit to depend on how the device role in Fibaro is selected.
 For devices like Switch, Double Switch, Smart Implant, Wall Plug etc. you can change how it will display in Homekit - in the Fibaro panel go to this device and check field Role (or What controls the device).